-- sustains a high level of performance; - demonstrates leadership and success in contributing toward ViaSat's achievement of key business and financial objectives; - · contributes significantly to the development and execution of ViaSat's long-term strategy; - · has a proven ability to help create stockholder value; and - possesses highly developed skills and abilities critical to ViaSat's success.
+- sustains a high level of performance, - demonstrates leadership and success in contributing toward ViaSat's achievement of key business and financial objectives, - contributes significantly to the development and execution of ViaSat's long-term strategy, - · has a proven ability to help create stockholder value, and - · possesses highly developed skills and abilities critical to ViaSat's success.

-In assessing individual executive performance and contributions during fiscal 2012, the Compensation and Human Resources Committee considered the individual contributions to the attainment by the company of key strategic objectives, such as the successful launch of the ViaSat-1 satellite and the commencement of the associated ExedeSM by high-speed broadband service.
-In determining fiscal 2013 base salaries for executive officers, the Compensation and Human Resources Committee also took into account other factors, including total executive compensation, ViaSat's recent corporate performance and confirmation of affordability under ViaSat's financial plan.
+In assessing individual executive performance and contributions during fiscal year 2015 for fiscal year 2016 base salary determination purposes, the Compensation and Human Resources Committee considered the individual contributions toward the achievement of key strategic objectives, such as the continued earnings growth of our Exede® consumer business, strong positioning and growth of the company's government mobile broadband business, service performance of in-flight Wi-Fi services, key awards, and development progress on the ViaSat-2 satellite and associated ground technologies.
 In light of the foregoing, the Compensation and Human Resources Committee set new base salaries for each of the executive officers.
-The following table describes the base salaries for fiscal 2012 and fiscal 2013 for each of our Named Executive Officers.
+The following table describes the base salaries for fiscal years 2015 and 2016 for each of our Named Executive Officers.

-Fiscal Year 2012 and Fiscal Year 2013 Base Salary
+Fiscal Year 2015 and Fiscal Year 2016 Base Salary

-Executive Fiscal Year 2012 Base Salary (\$) Fiscal Year 2013 Base Salary (\$) Percentage Increase (%)
+Executive Fiscal Year 2015 Base Salary (\$) Fiscal Year 2016 Base Salary (\$) Percentage Increase (%)

-Mark Dankberg 835,000 875,000 4.8
+Mark Dankberg 965,000 1,025,000 6.2

-Chairman and Chief Executive Officer

-Richard Baldridge 625,000 660,000 5.6
+Richard Baldridge 800,000 850,000 6.3

-President and Chief Operating Officer

-Ronald Wangerin 425,000 440,000 3.5

-Vice President and Chief Financial Officer
+Bruce Dirks 420,000 420,000

+Shawn Duffy 400,000 450,000 12.5

-Keven Lippert 370,000 400,000 8.1
+Keven Lippert 450,000 500,000 11.1

-Vice President, General Counsel and Secretary

-Kevin Harkenrider 340,000 355,000 4.4

-Senior Vice President - Broadband Services
+Ken Peterman 375,000 425,000 13.3

 Annual Cash Bonuses.
-Consistent with our overall compensation objectives of linking compensation to performance, aligning executive compensation with stockholder interests and attracting and retaining top level executive officers in our industry, our Compensation and Human Resources Committee approved annual cash bonuses for fiscal 2012.
-Under our executive compensation program, targets for cash bonuses are established as a percentage of base salary and actual award amounts are determined primarily based on the achievement of certain company financial results and individual performance metrics.
-For fiscal 2012, the target amount for annual cash bonuses was determined by the Compensation and Human Resources Committee primarily based on industry compensation surveys and validated with compensation data from peer group companies.
-Target bonuses, as a percentage of base salary, were unchanged for the executive officers from fiscal 2011 levels.
+Consistent with our overall compensation objectives of linking compensation to performance, aligning executive compensation with stockholder interests, and attracting and retaining top level executive officers in our industry, our Compensation and Human Resources Committee approved annual cash bonuses for fiscal year 2015.
+Under our executive compensation program, targets for cash bonuses are established as a percentage of base salary and actual award amounts are determined primarily based on the achievement of certain company and individual performance objectives.
+For fiscal year 2015, the range for the target bonus for each Named Executive Officer was determined by the Compensation and Human Resources

+Committee primarily based on industry compensation surveys and validated with compensation data from peer group companies.
 In determining the target bonus amounts, the Compensation and Human Resources Committee also considered the expected individual contributions of each executive toward the overall success of the company.
-Consistent with our compensation philosophy discussed above, annual cash bonuses are subject to affordability criteria based on ViaSat's financial results.